rm511130/Tanzu-Workshop-TKGI/README.md

 curl: (7) Failed to connect to 35.227.49.80 port 80: Connection refused
 ```

-- If you did see error messages it's because additional tuning of the pods is necessary.
+- If you did see error messages it's because additional tuning of the containers is necessary.
 We need to introduce the concept of configuring [Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) so that Kubernetes will know to direct traffic to the pods only when they are ready and healthy.
 Luckily, we created our `fact` program with a `/health` end-point, so we're half-way to a solution.

 - Keep Terminal Windows #1 and #2 running.
 We will come back to them shortly.